Attosecond XFEL and Beyond

 My current main focus is the generation and application of ultra-high-power hard X-ray attosecond pulses.
 More broadly, I work on advanced X-ray free-electron laser science, especially when source physics can be pushed toward stronger temporal compression, higher peak power, richer pulse structure, and more useful experimental capability.

 My research spans attosecond XFELs, spatiotemporal shaping of X-ray pulses, fully coherent high-repetition-rate FELs, and AI for Science.
-At the center is a broader question: how can we move toward complete control over X-ray pulses?
+At the center is a broader question: how can we move toward full control over X-ray pulses?

 About